By Joel M. Vance

 Think production, but make sure it is quality.
 Your name is on it and your name is also your reputation.
 Give each assignment a thorough treatment and pretty soon you’ll be making so much money you’ll think you’re a business type instead of one of those wooly-heads. ◊

 Joel Vance is a freelance writer, book author and columnist.
-He is a past president and historian of OWAA and a winner of the Ham Brown, Excellence in Craft and Jade of Chiefs awards.
+He is a past president and historian of OWAA and a winner of the Ham Brown, Excellence in Craft and Circle of Chiefs awards.

 This article first appeared in an earlier form in “Selling the Outdoors Story,” copyright OWAA, 1988.